Meet Our Team

 About June Farlam

-June is a Licensed Social Worker whose commitment to helping adolescents and families heal has informed her work in residential schooling, family placement, and preventative family support teams in the United Kingdom.
+June is a Licensed Clinical Social Worker whose commitment to helping adolescents and families heal has informed her work in residential schooling, family placement, and preventative family support teams in the United Kingdom.
 After relocating to the United States, June earned her Master’s in Social Work from West Chester University.
 Her degree program included a field placement at Adolescent Advocates outpatient treatment center, working with young people struggling with mental health issues and substance abuse.
 June approaches her work with adolescents and families with curiosity, authenticity, warmth, and compassion.
 She is passionate about helping clients to process and heal unresolved traumas and wounds that are preventing change and happiness, while building on their strengths and resilience to support empowerment and growth.

 Clinical Expertise